vincentntang/freshpoint/README.md

 @import 'reusable/profile-menu';
 ```

-# Liscense
+# License

-The code is open source and available under the [MIT Liscense](https://opensource.org/licenses/MIT)
+The code is open source and available under the [MIT License](https://opensource.org/licenses/MIT)

 Built and maintained by [Vincent Tang](https://vincentntang.com)